 We recommend starting the visa process at least one month in advance, but no earlier than three months before the intended date of travel.

 To apply for a visa, applicants can start the process by using the Chinese Online Visa Application (COVA) service.
 Applicants are also typically required to visit an official Visa Application Centre or embassy in person.
-This is to obtain biometric fingerprint scans, which may be checked and collected again when registering with the PSB after an expat's arrival in China.
+This is to obtain biometric fingerprint scans, which may be checked and collected again when registering with the PSB after arrival in China.
 Visa applications can be tracked online.

 Tourist visas for China (L visa)

-The Chinese government requires proof of travel itinerary or an invitation letter, as well as proof of funds, a visa application fee and evidence of a return or onward ticket.
+The Chinese government requires proof of a travel itinerary or an invitation letter, as well as proof of funds, a visa application fee and evidence of a return or onward ticket.

 Non-commercial visit visas for China (F visa)